 When sweeping, cooperate with the wind direction as much as possible.
-Slowing the broom rotation RPM can reduce blowing snow.
-Reduce the rotation speed by slowing the power unit engine RPM or by adjusting the electric actuator (if equipped).
+Slowing the broom rotation RPM can reduce blowing snow or dust.
+Reduce rotation speed by slowing the power unit engine RPM or adjusting the electric actuator (if equipped).

-Excessive amounts of snow and debris on the broom frame can obstruct vision and add unwanted weight.
+Excessive amounts of snow or debris on the broom frame can obstruct vision and add unwanted weight.
 Clean as necessary.